sCrypt-Inc/scryptTS-docs/docs/how-to-deploy-and-call-a-contract/how-to-deploy-and-call-a-contract.md

 #### Contract Deployment Transaction

 A Bitcoin transaction is required when deploying a contract to the blockchain.
 The transaction should have an output, whose script is compiled from the contract.
-This output is known as a contract UTXO and we regard the contract instance comes `from` this UTXO.
+This output is known as a contract UTXO and the contract instance comes `from` this UTXO.

 An instance's `from` can be accessed.
 ```ts